I went to Emma because I realised that my body was standing between me and the music; playing was rapidly becoming an uncomfortable chore.

 Her sessions have turned my playing around.
 I cannot recommend her highly enough.
 Emma is patient and thoughtful, and the results were immediate—always gratifying—and, more importantly, lasting.

 As an unexpected bonus the lingering back pain I’ve suffered since breaking my collar bone several years ago has completely disappeared.

 I went to Emma’s From the Feet Up workshop and it was superb.
 Emma walked the small group through exercises aimed at increasing awareness of our feet, focusing on the way we stand on them and on the current and potential flexibility and range of movement in each part of our feet.

 The size of the group allowed for personalised feedback and Emma also recorded the session so that we could listen again and follow the exercises at home.
 It was amazing to see what is possible to do with just your toes!
-For days later I was walking around as if on a cloud and I can definitely say it made me be more conscious of how I walk and of moving in a safer way.
+For days later I was walking around as if on a cloud.
+I can definitely say it made me more conscious of how I walk and of moving in a safer way.

 Thank you Emma! – Helena Suarez, Pilates Teacher

 “I had very little idea of what to expect from the workshop Emma was running but I knew I needed to pay more attention to my joints and to my feet.